maake takes an in-depth look at the most sustainable fabric that UK manufacturers make their products from

 This includes what we use the fabrics for and whether the fabrics will impact the planet negatively.
 In addition, sustainable fabrics are usually high quality.

-Why Sustainable Fabrics Are So Important
+Why Sustainable Fabrics are so Important

 We consider fabrics 'eco-friendly' when they don’t impact the environment in any negative way.
 That we made and manufactured sustainable fabrics into end products without polluting the environment.
 So, when we created, dyed, and printed on these sustainable fabrics, we used hardly any energy and water and no toxic chemicals.